 Clerky incorporates your company in two steps.
 Incorporation and post-incorporation.
-With Clerky, incorporation becomes a very fast process.
+With Clerky, incorporation becomes a speedy process.
 Filing is done within 24 hours of online form completion and submission of required documents.

-Filing is done in the state of Delaware, which has very business-friendly policies, hence Clerky’s limitation to C-Corporations, as LLCs can’t be filed out-of-state.
+Filing is done in Delaware, which has very business-friendly policies, hence Clerky’s limitation to C-Corporations, as LLCs can’t be filed out-of-state.

 Even though it’s a business-friendly state, not everyone can run their business within Delaware.
 Post-incorporation includes the creation of documents for bylaws, IP assignment, and founder vesting.
 And since Clerky files in the state of Delaware, foreign qualifications for out-of-state businesses are handled quite well.

-Clerky also has a very knowledgeable support team, perhaps because of their focus in incorporating C-Corporations alone as well as their limited line of post-incorporation services.
+Clerky also has a very knowledgeable support team, perhaps because of their focus on incorporating C-Corporations alone as well as their limited line of post-incorporation services.

-This support team will of course work within the incorporation period and not after since Clerky is paid one-time.
-They can guide clients through all the legalese during the incorporation, and in the document customization and modifications during the post-incorporation process.
+This support team will, of course, work within the incorporation period and not after since Clerky is paid one-time.
+They can guide clients through all the legalese during the incorporation and document customization and modifications during the post-incorporation process.

 Unlike Gust and Stripe Atlas, Clerky is a one-time deal.
 While still affordable at $700, it’s over $200 higher than the competition, but their attention to detail and accuracy is well worth it.
 And because it’s a one-time payment, there are no annual fees to worry about.

-The downside to this is that you may have to pay for any support after they have your company up and running.
-This support may take the form of their other services that include the creation of non-disclosure agreements, charter amendments that involve modification of shares, and name changes and changes to the board.
+The downside to this is that you may have to pay for any support after having your company up and running.
+This support may take the form of their other services that include creating non-disclosure agreements, charter amendments that involve modification of shares, and name changes and changes to the board.

 Even if you don’t opt for incorporation services, your law firm might even refer to Clerky to handle the usual incorporation processes as they appreciate Clerky’s attention to detail.